komoot/photon/README.md

 Photon's search configuration was developed with a specific test framework.
 It is written in Python and [hosted separately](https://github.com/yohanboniface/osm-geocoding-tester).

 ### Contact
 Let us know what you think about photon!
-Create a github ticket or drop us a mail in https://lists.openstreetmap.org/listinfo/photon
+Create a github ticket or drop us an email in https://lists.openstreetmap.org/listinfo/photon

 ### Licence
 Photon software is open source and licensed under [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0)